Bluebird Care

-Bluebird Care is a franchise and brand providing home care services to the United Kingdom and Ireland.
+Bluebird Care is a franchise and brand providing home care services to the United Kingdom and the Republic of Ireland.
 The company has just over 200 franchises covering areas in the United Kingdom and a further 26 in the Republic of Ireland.

 History

 The company was founded in 2004 by Paul and Lisa Tarsey initially as a local health care provider in Petersfield, but always with the intention of expanding via franchising.
 The state of the market allowed rapid expansion up to around 2010 with at times a new franchise being established every 14 days.
 The name "Bluebird" derived from the Tansey family connection to the Campbell family and their Bluebird record-breaking vehicles.

 In 2013 it was bought out by Florida-based Interim Healthcare, an enterprise that operated over seven countries and claimed "combined network sales of $850m" by 2015.

 In June 2020 it acquired the Irish master franchise business from Clemac Home Care Services.